top of page

 fermenting

-Some people prefer to leave the natural biofilm undisturbed and let the yeast work in peace, while others find a good shake-up has more desirable results.
-Also called SCOBY (Symbiotic Culture of Bacteria & Yeast), the biofilm is similar to the krausen of beer (above) and is part of the ultimate composition of the Mother of Vinegar.
+Some people prefer to leave the natural formation undisturbed and let the yeast work in peace, while others find a good shake-up has more desirable results.
+The contents of the biofilm are nutritious for microbes and form part of the ultimate composition of the Mother of Vinegar.

 Breaking up the biofilm doesn't kill the beneficial bacteria or the yeast.
 These scrappy microbes just build a new one and continue on with their work.
 Let the mixture ferment a while.
 This stage is crucial for developing the classic vinegar flavor.